The scope of this page is cochlear implantation across the life span.

 A comprehensive case history for a cochlear implantation candidate may include the following:

 For more information regarding gathering a case history, see the ASHA Practice Portal page on Cultural Responsiveness.

 An otologist may provide information on

 A primary care physician may provide information on

 The audiologic assessment may vary depending on the individual patient's age and language/cognitive abilities.
 Ideally, a comprehensive audiologic assessment is performed.
-Refer to the Assessment sections of the Permanent Childhood Hearing Loss, Hearing Loss in Adults, and Hearing Aids For Adults ASHA Practice Portal pages for more information on comprehensive audiologic assessment.
+Refer to the Assessment sections of the Hearing Loss in Children, Hearing Loss in Adults, and Hearing Aids For Adults ASHA Practice Portal pages for more information on comprehensive audiologic assessment.

 An audiologist may provide information on the following: